nuxt-hub/core/docs/content/docs/2.features/blob.md

 Application composable that creates a multipart upload helper.

 ::important
-When you configure to use Vercel Blob, this utility will automatically use [Vercel Blob Client SDK](https://vercel.com/docs/vercel-blob/client-upload) to upload the file.
+When using the Vercel Blob driver, this utility will automatically use the [Vercel Blob Client SDK](https://vercel.com/docs/vercel-blob/client-upload) to upload the file.
 ::

 ```ts [utils/multipart-upload.ts]